---------------------------------------

 T-Bone nodded to him sadly.

-"Hardly the first I've failed, huh?"
+"Hardly the first time I've failed, huh?"

 The ci-kat-a shook its head back and forth slowly.